itsjackx/USBD-Stop/README.md

 ![USBD Stop icon](https://github.com/itsjackx/USBD-Stop/blob/main/assets/icon.png)

+If your phone connects and disconnects all the time after you plug it in, you have to use this program.
-This tool allows you to fix the USB bug on your Mac.
+This tool allows you to fix this USB bug on your Mac.

 <p>The .dmg file: <a href="https://github.com/itsjackx/USBD-Stop/blob/main/USBDstop.dmg">here</a></p>